Dreamfarer/UZH/README.md

 <details><summary>Git-SCM</summary>

 Copy the following statements by tapping the copy button on the right-hand side of the code box and paste them into your git-enabled terminal of choice.
 Be sure to change **BRANCH_NAME** to your name defined in step 1, for example **git checkout 009-1-Perytron-Fix**.
 You can safely paste the whole code block into the terminal, it will only execute the first two statements automatically.
-> Please make sure to execute the commands inside the locally cloned repository folder
+> Please make sure to execute the commands inside the locally cloned repository folder.
+If you have followed the previous steps of this manual, you are good to go.
 ```
 git checkout main
 git fetch --all
+git fetch --prune
 git checkout BRANCH_NAME
 ```